samdansk2/AquaResistivity/README.md

 ## Usage

-To calculate the resistivity of seawater, select the conda environment first in VS Code run the **calculate_resistivity.py** script.
+To calculate the resistivity of seawater, select the conda environment first in VS Code to run the **calculate_resistivity.py** script.
 You can modify the temperature and salinity values as needed.

 ### Testing